 In addition to its graduate research, The Quinney College of Natural Resources provides research opportunities to undergraduates.
 These opportunities provide invaluable experience to undergraduate students and help further research and understanding of our natural resources.

-For more information about undergraduate research at USU, please visit the website for the USU Office of Research and Graduate Studies.
+For more information about undergraduate research at USU, please visit the website for the USU Office of Research's Undergraduate Research Program.

 Camera Surveys to Inventory and Monitor Wildlife in Cedar Breaks National Monument

 Dr. Nicole Frey

 Cedar Breaks National Monument, UT is host to numerous types of vegetation and climate.
 Forests, meadows and unique ‘redrock’ habitats created by the Claron sandstone formations of southern Utah allow for rich wildlife resources.
 To date there has not been a formal fauna inventory of this area (B. Larsen, National Park Service, personal communication).
 The objective of the Cedar Breaks National Monument camera survey is to gather data about the monument’s wildlife distribution and analyze patterns associated with the available habitats.
 The proposed study will survey the habitats along the rim of the half-mile deep geologic amphitheater as well as below and in the amphitheater.
 The data and study results will be used to create tangible interpretive material about Cedar Break’s wildlife distribution.
 The data and study results dealing with species distribution across varying habitat types will be provided to park officials to allow for informed administrative, resource, and maintenance decisions involving wildlife.
 The survey will be the leading authority of wildlife density and distribution in Cedar Breaks National Monument as no previous systematic study has been completed.

 Periphyton production in Utah Lake